-St Neots toddler to be Potton football mascot after recovery
+St Neots toddler becomes Potton football mascot after recovery

 "We were told he had a 20% chance of survival, but we've had time to get used to the 'new normal' and where we are now is the best-case scenario."

-Harry and his father cannot wait until he steps out at The Hallow, the home of Potton Utd, when they play Lutterworth Town FC in the United Counties Premier Division South, as "he's always been taken there, it's his safe haven, he's part of the fixtures and fittings".
+Harry was mascot at The Hollow, the home of Potton United, when they played Lutterworth Town in the United Counties Premier Division South on Saturday, as "he's always been taken there, it's his safe haven, he's part of the fixtures and fittings".

-"Potton have taken us in, so [Saturday] is to introduce him back and to say thank you to everyone, for all the fundraising and the messages," he said.
+"Potton have taken us in, so Saturday was to introduce him back and say thank you to everyone, for all the fundraising and the messages," he said.

 "We've just had the most amazing support."